 The journey started sometime in 1972 when an English teacher scrawled “You could make money!” underneath a story I wrote about being stuck in a lift with David Cassidy.
 It ambled along with notebooks full of romantic drivelling culminating in 80,000 words handwritten by lamplight (yes, really!) whilst working as a volunteer midwife in West Africa in the 1980s.
 I submitted this steamy tale of doctors and nurses to Mills & Boon – who sensibly rejected it because it was (a) poorly presented (the “t” and the “r” on my typewriter were bent out of line so the text looked more like music than words), and (b) “too strong” for their readership.
 Thereafter my creative journey ground to a halt as I focused on being a responsible grown-up.

 Early in the 1990s I rediscovered my foolscap manuscript and briskly worked my way through it, typing it up on my new laptop, editing forcefully as I went.
 Some bits were truly awful but other bits were really quite good and I began to wonder if Mills & Boons had updated their editorial requirements – but then I got involved in writing and editing non-steamy non-fiction for professional books and journals.

 Fast-forward fifteen years to the wine-fuelled evening when I confessed my stalled writing ambitions to a friend – who suggested I sign up for a writing course.
 By the end of the first week any daft notions I had that writers are born rather than made were completely obliterated.
-By the end of the second week I had hidden the M&B manuscript behind multiple passwords.
+By the end of the second week I had buried the M&B manuscript behind multiple passwords.
 By the end of the third week I was churning out 1000 words a day using the inspirational tool 750 Words.
 I missed the fourth class because I was on holiday in Cornwall but it was there, in a hidden garden by the sea, that inspiration struck and I started my novel.